-The HACB will review and update the plan at least once a year, and more often if needed, to reflect changes in regulations, HACB operations, or when needed to ensure staff consistency in operation.
+The HACB will review and update the plan as needed, to reflect changes in regulations, HACB operations, or when needed to ensure staff consistency in operation.

 FAIR HOUSING AND EQUAL OPPORTUNITY

 This chapter explains the laws and HUD regulations requiring PHAs to affirmatively further civil rights and fair housing in all federally-assisted housing programs.
 The letter and spirit of these laws are implemented through consistent policy and processes.
 The responsibility to further nondiscrimination pertains to all areas of the PHA's housing choice voucher (HCV) operations.